Business English Vocabulary for Problems at Work: Backlog, Inventory, Bottleneck, and More

 1.

-- Barely.
-We’ll need a new shipment.
+– Barely.
+We’ll need another shipment soon.

 A) overhead B) invention C) inventory D) overrun